ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 The user agent MUST send a non-empty "Path" field.
-When the connection is initiated through a URI ({{uri}}), that value SHALL be the `path-abempty` part, followed a concatenation of the `?` literal and the `query` componenet if such is present.
+When the connection is initiated through a URI ({{uri}}), that value SHALL be the `path-abempty` part, followed by a concatenation of the `?` literal and the `query` componenet if such is present.
 In case when `path-abempty` is empty, the value sent SHALL be `/`.

 The server MAY use the value of the "Path" field in any way defined by the target application.